mdxaasil/gps-tracking-system/README.md

    - Follow setup instructions in `/server` for configuration.

 ### 2. [Tiva C Code](/tiva_c)
-   - Captures GNSS data and communicates with SIM808.
+   - Communicates with SIM808 via UART1 to capture GNSS data and send requests to server over GPRS.
    - See `/tiva_c` for hardware setup and configuration.